What Is Microsoft 365 Copilot and How Does It Work?

 EPC Group's Copilot Deployment Methodology

-EPC Group has been a Microsoft ecosystem consulting firm for over 25 years, with deep expertise across SharePoint, Microsoft 365, Azure, and Power BI.
-Our Copilot practice builds on this foundation with a methodology specifically designed for regulated industries:
+EPC Group has been a Microsoft ecosystem consulting firm for more than 29 years.
+We have extensive expertise in SharePoint, Microsoft 365, Azure, and Power BI.
+Our Copilot practice is built on this strong foundation.
+It includes a methodology tailored for regulated industries:

 Data Readiness: The Foundation of Copilot Success